Marios9MF/MetalOxideSolubility/README.md

 2. *Work on files*
 3. *git add .*                         Creates and index of files to be updated for the whole working folder (if . is used).
 Change . with specific filename to "queue" only specific files.
 4. *git commit -m "COMMENT HERE"*      Commits changes.
 From modified to permanent change
-5. *git push origin <branch>*          Uploads the commited files as in index (see step 3) to the remote repository
+5. *git push origin "branch name"*          Uploads the commited files as in index (see step 3) to the remote repository